-Lyft opens up its IPO road show, offers 30 million shares
+Lyft opens its IPO road show, to offer more than 30M shares

+That would raise more than $2 billion for the San Francisco ride-hailing company.
+Rival Uber is expected to offer shares in the coming weeks.

-NEW YORK (AP) — Lyft officially kicked off the road show for its initial public offering, putting 30 million shares up for sale Monday with an anticipated price of between $62 and $68 per share.
+NEW YORK (AP) — Lyft officially kicked off the road show for its initial public offering, saying Monday it plans to put more than 30 million shares up for sale with an anticipated price of between $62 and $68 per share.

-That would raise more than $2 billion for the San Francisco ride-hailing company, which could be valued between $20 billion and $25 billion eventually.
+That would raise more than $2 billion for the San Francisco ride-hailing company, pegging its market value at $20 billion to $25 billion, even though it hasn’t been able to turn a profit yet.

+It’s the first time that Lyft has revealed how much money it hopes to raise in the IPO, and how much it believes it’s worth.
+Those financial targets could still change as Lyft’s investment bankers gauge demand for the company’s stock leading up to the IPO pricing, which is expected to happen next week.

 Lyft and Uber have raced to be first with an IPO, and Lyft’s rival is expected to offer shares in the coming weeks.